oasis-open/cti-stix-generator/README.rst

 The STIX generator is a tool for generating random STIX content for prototyping and testing.
 It uses a simple, sentence-like syntax for expressing what STIX content to generate.
-This tool is provided in two forms: as a Jupyter notebook and as a commandline tool.
+This tool is provided in three forms: as a Jupyter notebook, as a commandline tool, and a Python library.

 For more information, see `the documentation <https://stix2-generator.readthedocs.io/>`__ on ReadTheDocs.